Mehdo0/ft_transcendence/README.md

+*This project has been created as part of the 42 curriculum by kgiraud, lfaure, mmouaffa, nbonnet.*

 # ft_transcendence

+## Description

 Draw Meter: a real-time multiplayer drawing game.
 Players race to draw a given word while a transformer-based AI tries to recognize each drawing.
 The first one to make the AI guess correctly wins.
 Draw fast, draw clearly, and climb the leaderboard.